-The water heater operates on LP gas, or, if so equipped, with 120-volt AC power, and is much like the one in your home.
-It contains an automatic shut off valve which stops the gas supply if the water temperature rises too high.
+The water heater operates on Propane, or, if so equipped, with 120-volt AC power, and is much like the one in your home.
+It contains an automatic shut off valve which stops the Propane supply if the water temperature rises too high.